Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: Elliptic root systems and elliptic Weyl groups

 \section{Elliptic root systems and elliptic Weyl groups}

-In this section we introduce the notion of an elliptic root system and an elliptic Weyl group due to Saito, and we recall some of their properties (see \cite{Sai85}).
-Further we explain their connection to weighted projective lines of tubular type.
+In this section we introduce the notion of an elliptic root system and an elliptic Weyl group due to Saito.
+We recall some of their properties (see \cite{Sai85}), sometimes we add a proof if it is difficult to deduce from \cite{Sai85}.
+Moreover, we present some new results as for instance Lemma~\ref{lem:GenLatticeGroup}.
+Further we show that every root quadruple and every extended Weyl group for a category $\COH(\mathbb{X})$ of coherent sheaves over a weighted projective line $\XX$ of tubular type are an elliptic root system and an elliptic Weyl group, respectively (see Corollary \ref{prop:TubEllRoot}).